 A couple of wonderful videos of people hearing for the first time (with the help of a hearing device)

-Do you write about the issues facing boomers and/or seniors today?
-Want to publish some of your original material on a national stage?
+Do you write about the issues facing boomers and seniors today?
 Do you review products related to boomers and seniors?
 Are you interested in a link/links back to your boomer/senior focused website?
-IF the answer is YES… WE WANT YOU!
+Want to publish your article on a national stage?
+IF the answer is yes… Publish your article on The Senior List!

-The Senior List is a nationally recognized Eldercare Directory that is establishing itself as a hub for Caregiving articles, Product Reviews, and Technology (as it relates to boomers and seniors).
-If you’re a blogger (or want to be one on a national stage) and you write about boomer/senior focused topics we’d like to publish your material.
+The Senior List reviews products and services for boomers and seniors.
+We’re establishing ourselves as a hub for Caregiving articles, Product Reviews, and Technology.
+If you’re a blogger and you write about boomer focused topics, we’d like to publish your material.
 We’re looking for boomer bloggers that can publish at least one (1) article per month for a year (more is great).
 Use our Contact Us form in the upper right menu bar to inquire and/or send us a sample of your material.
 All submissions must be original material (not re-purposed).

 Here’s what you can expect to receive if you wish to blog with us: